dbader/node-datadog-metrics/README.md

     same properties as the options object on the `histogram()` method.
 Options specified when calling the method are layered on top of this object.
     (optional)
-* `reporter`: An object that actually sends the buffered metrics. (optional)
-    * There are two built-in reporters you can use:
-        1. `reporters.DatadogReporter` sends metrics to Datadog’s API, and is the default.
-        2. `reporters.NullReporter` throws the metrics away.
-It’s useful for tests or temporarily disabling your metrics.
 * `retries`: How many times to retry failed metric submissions to Datadog’s API.
     * Defaults to `2`.
     * Ignored if you set the `reporter` option.